tranhuucanh/fastqr/prebuilt/README.md

 ## Notes

-- Binaries are built with static linking of libqrencode and libvips
+- Binaries are built with static linking of libqrencode
 - No external dependencies required at runtime
 - Binaries are built on GitHub Actions for consistency
 - All binaries are tested before release